-Our Board of Directors is soliciting your proxy to vote at the 2020 annual meeting of stockholders to be held at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. located at One Financial Center, Boston, MA 02111 on Tuesday, June 23, 2020, at 8:00 a.m., Eastern Time, and any adjournments of the meeting, which we refer to as the annual meeting.
-The proxy statement, along with the accompanying Notice of Annual Meeting of Stockholders, summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.
+Our Board of Directors is soliciting your proxy to vote at the 2021 annual meeting of stockholders to be held atwww.virtualshareholdermeeting.com/PIRS2021 on June 25, 2021, at 8:00 a.m., Eastern Time, and any adjournments or postponements of the meeting, which we refer to as the annual meeting.
+This proxy statement, along with the accompanying Notice of Annual Meeting of Stockholders, summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.

-We have made available to you on the Internet or have sent you this proxy statement, the Notice, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 because you owned shares of Pieris Pharmaceuticals, Inc. common stock on the record date.
-The Company intends to commence distribution of the Notice, and, if applicable, the proxy materials, to stockholders on or about April 28, 2020.
+We have made available to you on the Internet or have sent you this proxy statement, the Notice, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 because you owned shares of Pieris Pharmaceuticals, Inc. common stock on the record date and are entitled to vote at the annual meeting.
+The Company intends to commence distribution of the Notice, and, if applicable, the proxy materials, to stockholders on or about April 29, 2021.